oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-02-model_training.md

-# Lab 2: Train a custom key value extraction model in OCI Document Understanding
+# Lab 2: Train a Custom Key Value Extraction model in OCI Document Understanding
 ## Introduction

 In this lab, you will use the OCI Console to create and train a model in OCI Document Understanding.

-Estimated Time: 60 minutes
+Estimated Time: 10 minutes

 ### Objectives